Captain Nazi

-Captain Nazi (Baron Albrecht Krieger) is a Fawcett Comics and DC Comics supervillain, and rival of Captain Marvel and Captain Marvel Jr.
+Captain Nazi (Baron Albrecht Krieger) is a fictional character appearing in American comic books published by Fawcett Comics and DC Comics.
+He is depicted as a super soldier created in an Axis powers experiment by his scientist father and is a recurring enemy of Captain Marvel and Captain Marvel Jr..
+Captain Nazi has also been a recurring member of Mister Mind's Monster Society of Evil.

 Captain Nazi made his first live-action appearance in a 2016 second season episode of The CW TV series DC's Legends of Tomorrow, played by André Eriksen.

 Publication history

 Captain Nazi first appeared in Master Comics #21 (December 1941) and was created by William Woolfolk and Mac Raboy.

 Fictional character biography

 Fawcett Comics

-The super-strong Captain Nazi was genetically altered by his scientist father, and developed into the "perfect specimen" to fight for Adolf Hitler and the Axis powers during World War II.
+The super-strong Captain Nazi was genetically altered into a super soldier by his scientist father Siegmund Krieger, and developed into the "perfect specimen" to fight for Adolf Hitler and the Axis powers during World War II.
 He is given superhuman strength and stamina, and a special gas that allows him to fly.
 He is sent to battle American superheroes by the Nazis after his power is demonstrated to them by Hitler, and some of the heroes are shown.
 Nazi first appeared in Master Comics #21 (December 1941), in opposition to both Captain Marvel and Bulletman.
-During the second half of his battle with Marvel in Whiz Comics #25 (published the same month), Nazi attacks two innocent bystanders who happened to be fishing near the scene of the battle, after they pull him out of the lake, and he escapes in their boat.
-One of them, an old man named Jacob Freeman, is killed, but the old man's teenage grandson Freddy Freeman is saved by Captain Marvel, although he is crippled and his back broken with a hit from an oar while Nazi escapes in the boat.
+During the second half of his battle with Captain Marvel, Captain Nazi attacks two innocent bystanders who happened to be fishing near the scene of the battle, after they pull him out of the lake, and he escapes in their boat.
+One of them, an old man named Jacob Freeman, is killed.
+Jacob's teenage grandson Freddy Freeman is saved by Captain Marvel, although he is crippled and his back broken.
 Due to Captain Marvel bestowing part of his power to him, Freddy becomes Captain Marvel Jr. He is then sent to defeat Captain Nazi by Captain Marvel.

-Junior, crippled in his Freddy Freeman form by the attack, continues to hold a vendetta against Nazi, and the two frequently battle one another.
-Nazi also serves as a member of Mister Mind's Monster Society of Evil, one of the most powerful organisations of villains in the world which included Adolf Hitler, and assists their first plan to steal magic fortune-telling pearls from a princess, leading Captain Marvel to their hideout, and revealing their existence, during the World War II years, before making his final Fawcett Comics appearance in the story "General Nippon's Elusive Earthplane", published in Captain Marvel, Jr. #19 in 1944.
+Captain Marvel Jr. continues to hold a vendetta against Nazi, and the two frequently battle one another.
+Nazi also serves as a member of Mister Mind's Monster Society of Evil, one of the most powerful organisations of villains in the world which included Adolf Hitler, and assists their first plan to steal magic fortune-telling pearls from a princess, leading Captain Marvel to their hideout, and revealing their existence, during the World War II years.
+Captain Nazi made his final Fawcett Comics appearance in the story "General Nippon's Elusive Earthplane", published in Captain Marvel, Jr. #19 in 1944.